-Child widgets are added to the panes of the widget with the functions gtk-paned-pack1 and gtk-paned-pack2.
+Child widgets are added to the panes of the widget with the gtk-paned-pack1 and gtk-paned-pack2 functions.
 The division between the two children is set by default from the size requests of the children, but it can be adjusted by the user.

 A paned widget draws a separator between the two child widgets and a small handle that the user can drag to adjust the division.
 It does not draw any relief around the children or around the separator.
 (The space in which the separator is called the gutter.)
 Often, it is useful to put each child inside a gtk-frame with the shadow type set to :in so that the gutter appears as a ridge.
 No separator is drawn if one of the children is missing.

-The application can set the position of the slider as if it were set by the user, by calling the generic function gtk-paned-position.
+The application can set the position of the slider as if it were set by the user, by calling the gtk-paned-position function.

 paned ├── <child> ├── separator[.wide] ╰── <child>gtk-paned has a main CSS node with name paned, and a subnode for the separator with name separator.
 The subnode gets a .wide style class when the paned is supposed to be wide.

 In horizontal orientation, the nodes of the children are always arranged from left to right.
 So :first-child will always select the leftmost child, regardless of text direction.